 - a.
 The AAUP and the College agree that, as a condition of employment, all members of the bargaining unit described in this Agreement who are not members of the AAUP shall pay to the AAUP a fair share representation assessment as determined by the AAUP, the amount of which fee shall not exceed the amount of dues, fees, and assessments paid by members of the AAUP. - b.
 Beginning with the employee's first paycheck, and on a regular biweekly basis, the College shall deduct from the paychecks of the members of the bargaining unit who are not members of the AAUP the amount of the fair share representation fee in accordance with Ohio Revised Code 4117.09(C). - c.
 Any members of the bargaining unit, who for bona fide religious or historically held conscientious reasons that are in accordance with Ohio Revised Code 4117.09(C) objects to payment of the fair share representation fee, may make a payment to a Cincinnati State Technical and Community College student scholarship fund or to another non-religious, tax-exempt, charitable organization agreed upon by the AAUP. - d.
 The AAUP has adopted procedures to annually notify any member of the bargaining unit who has not joined the AAUP concerning the manner in which the fair share fee was calculated, and his or her right to object to the AAUP's fair share fee and to obtain a hearing before an impartial arbitrator concerning the calculation of the fair share fee.
-Upon request by the College, the AAUP shall provide a copy of its annual fair share fee notice and procedures to the College.
+The AAUP shall provide a copy of its annual fair share fee notice and procedures to the College. - e.
+In the event the AAUP is called on by the College to defend, indemnify, and hold harmless the College in litigation arising from dues transmission, the AAUP will be allowed to select legal counsel who, to the extent allowed by applicable law, will defend jointly the College, the AAUP, and any other defendants in such litigation.